yundict/yundict-cli/README.md

-# yundict-cli
+# Yundict CLI

-Yundict CLI is a command line tool for [Yundict](https://yundict.com), easily export your translation to your local machine.
+Yundict CLI is a powerful command-line interface designed to enhance your experience with [Yundict](https://yundict.com/).
+This tool provides a comprehensive set of commands to streamline the management of your translations, making it easier than ever to integrate with your current workflows.

+Whether you're handling daily translation tasks or automating processes within CI/CD pipelines, Yundict CLI ensures smooth and efficient synchronization of your project's multilingual content.
+You can easily export translations to your local environment or import updated strings back into Yundict, simplifying the process of managing and updating text assets across multiple languages.

 ## Documentation